State basketball: Shelton gets big opening win at state over Wilcox-Hildreth

 Quick steals, combined with speed at the wings, led to easy transition layups as Shelton built a lead.

+"We really struggled to get into our offense with the amount of ball pressure they were putting on us," Wilcox-Hildreth head coach Cody Whipkey said.
+"We needed to be more consistent with the amount of ball pressure we were putting on them, because they were the more aggressive team,"

+Wil-Hil scored four in the first, and three in the second quarter.

-MaKenna Willis led the way offensively, starting a scoring surge with back-to-back layups to end the second quarter, and two three pointers in the third.
+MaKenna Willis led the way offensively for Shelton, starting a scoring surge with back-to-back layups to end the second quarter, and two three pointers in the third.

 For Wilcox-Hildreth, the loss is a disappointing end to the first state tournament appearance in school history, but provides valuable motivation and experience for next season.